NOC-OI/shell-extras/_episodes/08-command-substitution.md

 Everything between the `$(` and `)` is executed verbatim by the shell, so also the `-n 2` argument to the `head` command works as expected.

-### **Important**
+> ## Important
+>

-Recall from the *Loops* and the *Shell Scripts* topics that Unix uses whitespace to separate command, options (flags) and parameters / arguments.
-For the same reason it is essential that the command (or pipeline) inside the backticks produces *clean* output: single word output works best within single commands and whitespace- or newline-separated words work best for lists over which to iterate in loops.
+> Recall from the *Loops* and the *Shell Scripts* topics that Unix uses
+> whitespace to separate command, options (flags) and parameters /
+> arguments.
+For the same reason it is essential that the command (or
+> pipeline) inside the backticks produces *clean* output: single word
+> output works best within single commands and whitespace- or
+> newline-separated words work best for lists over which to iterate in
+> loops.
+{: .callout}

 > ## Generating filenames based on a timestamp
 >